danielmtowe/ngare98-4/README.md

 ### Mobius Installation

-download the zipped packag from the Mobius GitHub (https://github.com/IoTKETI/Mobius )
+Download the zipped packag from the Mobius GitHub (https://github.com/IoTKETI/Mobius )

 After downloading, unzip the package and you will see the included folders and files as Figure